-If you’re going down the road of going down to family court, for whatever reason, then these handy tips will help with the process:
+If you’re going down the road of going down to Family Proceedings Court, for whatever reason, then these handy tips will help with the process:

 Take Legal Advice with You

-Yes, it is expensive, but they are the experts and with their help, they will guide you through the process and put you in the best position to make sure you aren’t disadvantaged throughout the process.
+Yes, it is expensive, but they are the experts and with their help, they will guide you through the process.
+They will put you in the best position to make sure you aren’t disadvantaged throughout the process.